leahkemp/guinea_pore_c/README.md

 ## General info

 This relates to the reference genome assembly of the humble guinea pig (*Cavia porcellus*) undertaken by the human genomics group at ESR (yes the irony I know).
-Building a better reference genome assembly for the wee guinea pig is an attempt to improve the genetic analyses in studies on premature birth which use the guinea pig as a model organism.
+Building a better reference genome assembly for the wee guinea pig is an attempt to improve the genetic analyses in studies on premature birth using the guinea pig as a model organism.
 Oxford Nanopore Technologies (ONT) [pore-c](https://nanoporetech.com/resource-centre/porec) data.

 ## Raw data location